German five-year bond yields fall below ECB deposit rate

 Ten-year Portuguese yields were 1 basis point lower at 2.68 percent.

 Greek yields were little changed at 9.80 percent as the country’s official lenders were set to start a review of its progress in implementing the economic reforms agreed under its third bailout.
-(Graphic by Vincent Flasseur; Editing by Jermey Gaunt)
+(Editing by Jermey Gaunt)